Transport in Jakarta: Motorcycle taxi/ojek

 Although ojek are not an official form of public transport, they can be found throughout Indonesia and in Jakarta.
 They are especially useful when navigating crowded urban roads, narrow alleyways, heavy traffic and cramped locations that larger vehicles cannot reach.
 Most of the ojeks are operated by Gojek and Grab, in Indonesia called ojek online.
 Gojek was founded in 2011 so that ojek drivers who had been working with unpredictable income could operate professionally with better income, and its app was created in 2015.

 Bicycle

 There are bicycle taxis (ojek sepeda ontel) in the Kota Tua (Old City) region.
 However, the revenues are declining because of the popularity of ojek online.
-As of November 2019, Jakarta has 63 kilometers of separate bicycle lane, which will be extended to 200 kilometers by 2020.
+As of late 2023, Jakarta has 314 kilometers of separate bicycle lane, which will be extended to 535 kilometers by 2026.
 Bicycle-sharing company Gowes, which means "to paddle," in Indonesian, started operation in limited areas of Jakarta in 2018.